veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

 ];
 ```
 #### Labels
-Here, the labels are automatically taken by from the dataset.
+Here, the labels are automatically taken from the dataset.
 #### Legend
-Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the legend that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  [legend] = true;
 ```
 This legend is taken from the dataset and displayed on the right side of the chart by default.
 Only the **name** parameter is taken into the legend section.
 ## Associated Attributes
-- **Legends (True/False):** It display category of data that is used in plotting the bubble chart.
+- **Legends (True/False):** It displays the different categories of the data that is used in plotting the bubble chart.
 If it is true, it shows the legends otherwise it does not show.
 -   **Legend Title (String):** It gives a title name for the legend which is displayed for the chart.
--   **showGridLines (True/False):** It show or hide the grid lines in the chart.
+-   **showGridLines (True/False):** It shows or hides the grid lines in the chart.
 If it is true, it shows lines in the chart otherwise it does not.
 By default it is true.
--   **roundDomains (True/False):** It round the domain for aligned gridlines in the chart.
+-   **roundDomains (True/False):** It rounds the domain for aligned gridlines in the chart.
 By default it is false.
--   **minRadius (number):** It is a minimum bubble radius provided the chart.
+-   **minRadius (number):** It is the minimum bubble radius that is fixed to the chart.
 It is measured in px.
--   **maxRadius (number):** It is a maximum bubble radius that is fixed to the chart.
+-   **maxRadius (number):** It is the maximum bubble radius that is fixed to the chart.
 It is measured in px.
--   **[xAxis] (True/False):** This attribute displays the level for the x-axis.
+-   **[xAxis] (True/False):** This attribute displays the x-axis points.
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [xAxis] = 'True' OR [xAxis] = 'False'
     ```
--  **[yAxis] (True/False):** This attribute displays the level for the y-axis as like x-axis.
+-  **[yAxis] (True/False):** This attribute displays the y-axis points.
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [yAxis] = 'True' OR [yAxis] = 'False'
     ```